-Investment returns expectations - Bank Rate is forecast to stay flat at 0.50% until quarter 4 2018 and not to rise above 1.25% by quarter 1 2021.
+Investment returns expectations - On the assumption that the UK and EU agree a Brexit deal in spring 2019, then Bank Rate is forecast to increase steadily, but slowly over the next few years to reach 2.00% by quarter 1 2022.
 Bank Rate forecasts for financial year ends (March) are:

-The overall balance of risks to these forecasts is currently skewed to the upside and are dependent on how strong GDP growth turns out, how quickly inflation pressures rise and how quickly the EU departure negotiations move forward positively.
+The overall balance of risks to economic growth in the UK is probably neutral.
+The balance of risks to increases in Bank Rate and shorter term PWLB rates, are probably also even and are dependent on how strong GDP growth turns out, how slowly inflation pressures subside, and how quickly the Brexit negotiations move forward positively.

-The forecast earnings rates for returns on investments placed for periods up to 100 days are as follows:
+The forecast earnings rates for returns on investments placed for periods up to 3 months are as follows: